bleonardb3/ML_POT_07-23/Lab-4/README.md

 ## Objectives:

-Upon completing the lab, you will learn:
+Upon completing the lab, you will learn how to:

-    How to load a Tensorflow trained model
+1. load a Tensorflow trained model
-    How to create an ART classifier object using the loaded model How to perfom an adversarial attack
+1. create an ART classifier object using the loaded model
+1. perfom an adversarial attack
-    How to perfom a defense to make sure manipulated images can still be classified correctly
+1. perfom a defense to make sure manipulated images can still be classified correctly